volodymyrhudyma/blog/content/blog/how-to-make-your-react-application-seo-friendly.md

 * Hard to manage frequently-updated content - the website has to be re-build to generate newly added pages
 * Long build time

-## Tip 4: Build Isomorphic Applications
+## Tip 4: Build Isomorphic Application

 **Isomorphic (Universal) Application** - is an application that can run both on the server and the client.